larrycorsini/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2025-02-01'
 client: Virtualized Networking and Security Lab
 description: >-
-  Designed and implemented a Proxmox-based lab with secure network segmentation, OPNsense firewall/router, and centralized monitoring.
-Integrated tools like Pi-hole, Prometheus, and Grafana to optimize performance and system monitoring.
+  This project involved designing and implementing a Proxmox VE-based lab environment with a focus on network segmentation and security.
+I integrated a series of tools to manage and optimize the network's performance while ensuring a high level of security and monitoring.
+The core components of the lab included an OPNsense firewall/router and centralized monitoring using Pi-hole, Prometheus, and Grafana.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg